mudge/mudge.github.com/_posts/2011-01-29-combining-and-compressing-disqus-and-google-analytics-javascript.markdown

 {% endhighlight %}

-If you want to follow [Google's recommendation of inserting their snippet at the bottom of the `head` element][Getting Started with the Asynchronous Snippet] (and continue inserting Disqus' snippet at the bottom of the `body`) then you will have to sacrifice the single, unified `script` for two separate ones:
+If you want to follow [Google's recommendation of inserting their snippet at the bottom of the `head` element][Getting Started with the Asynchronous Snippet] (and continue inserting Disqus&rsquo; snippet at the bottom of the `body`) then you will have to sacrifice the single, unified `script` for two separate ones: